octodns/octodns-transip/README.md

 providers:
   transip:
     class: octodns_transip.TransipProvider
+    # Your Transip account name (required)
+    account: env/TRANSIP_ACCOUNT
+    # Path to a private key file (required if key is not used)
+    key_file: /path/to/file
+    # The api key as string (required if key_file is not used)
+    #key: env/TRANSIP_KEY
+    #    -----BEGIN PRIVATE KEY-----
+    #    ...
-    # TODO
+    #    -----END PRIVATE KEY-----
+    # if both `key_file` and `key` are presented `key_file` is used
 ```

 ### Support Information

 #### Records

-TODO: All octoDNS record types are supported.
+TransipProvider A, AAAA, CAA, CNAME, MX, NS, SRV, SPF, SSHFP, and TXT

 #### Dynamic

-TODO: TransipProvider does not support dynamic records.
+TransipProvider does not support dynamic records.

 ### Development

 See the [/script/](/script/) directory for some tools to help with the development process.
 They generally follow the [Script to rule them all](https://github.com/github/scripts-to-rule-them-all) pattern.
 Most useful is `./script/bootstrap` which will create a venv and install both the runtime and development related requirements.
 It will also hook up a pre-commit hook that covers most of what's run by CI.

-TODO: any provider specific setup, a docker compose to run things locally etc?